tizian/particles/README.md

 ## Building

 The recommended way to compile is using cmake.
-Don't forget to clone the repository with all dependencies.
+Don't forget to clone the repository with the `--recursive` flag to include the SFML dependency.

 ```
 git clone https://github.com/tizian/particles.git --recursive